kotarohara/GSVPanoDepth.js/README.md

-# GSVPanoCartesianCoordinates.js
+# GSVPanoPointCloud.js

-A JavaScript library that downloads and extracts 3d cartesian coordinates from Google Street View.
+A JavaScript library that downloads and extracts 3d point cloud from Google Street View.
 This is an extension of GSVPanoDepth.js, which can be found in the following repo:  https://github.com/proog128/GSVPanoDepth.js .

 ## Usage